Visitor Information – FAQ

-Admission is FREE for children aged 14yrs of age & under accompanied by an adult; Early bird adult tickets cost £12.50 (from January – 9th May 2022) then £15 thereafter.
+Admission is FREE for children aged 15yrs of age & under accompanied by an adult; Early bird adult tickets cost £16.00 plus booking fee if purchased online (up until 30th April) then £20 plus booking fee if purchased online thereafter.
+Tickets will be available to buy at the gate.
 Why not become a member of Ayrshire Agricultural Association – as well as supporting the Association and gaining other benefits, you’ll get into the Show free of charge!

 Is there car parking on site?

 Absolutely, the Car Park within the Show Field is £5 per car!
 We have experienced people on hand to guide you to a spot just a short walk away from the entrances.
 If you have a “blue badge”, please show it to our parking attendants on your way in to the field and you will be directed to disabled parking near the main entrance.